Gene Byrnes

 Eugene Francis Byrnes (March 18, 1889 – July 26, 1974) created the long-running comic strip Reg'lar Fellers, which he signed Gene Byrnes.
 His humorous look at suburban children (who nevertheless spoke like New York street kids) was syndicated from 1917 to 1949.

-Biography

 Early life and education

 Born and educated in New York City, Byrnes was ten years old when he entered a contest that involved drawing a picture in a store window and won the prize, a $5 suit.
 He took a job as an office boy at McClure's when he was 15, and a year later he went to work in his father's harness business and soon started his own business, making horse collars.
 He also worked as a bug spray salesman, shoemaker and shoe salesman, introducing electric shoe repairs to New York.

 Byrnes planned a career in sports, but after he broke his leg during a wrestling match, he began copying the cartoons of Tad Dorgan while recuperating in the hospital.
 He was a graduate of the Landon School of Illustration and Cartooning correspondence course, which displayed his name in its advertisements.